Author Archives: kathrynwelds

 Ted Kaptchuk

-The powerful effect of individual attention was demonstrated when attention from experts provided a placebo effect for 250 patients with documented symptoms of Irritable Bowel Syndrome (IBS).
+The powerful effect of individual attention was demonstrated in a different study, when 250 patients with Irritable Bowel Syndrome (IBS) received individual attention from medical personnel.

 Those who received the most individualized attention in three no-treatment conditions reported the greatest symptom relief even though they received no medical intervention and participants were informed that the “treatment” was a placebo, reported Harvard’s Ted Kaptchuk.

-The most important “active ingredient” in leadership development training may be personalized attention, followed by candidates’s willingness to receive candid feedback and to implement recommendations.
+The most important “active ingredient” in leadership development training may be personalized attention, followed by candidates’ willingness to receive candid feedback and to implement recommendations.

 -*How has personalized mentoring helped you develop leadership competencies?